 This section provides an overview for thermal relays as well as their applications and principles.
-Also, please take a look at the list of 3 thermal relay manufacturers and their company rankings.
+Also, please take a look at the list of 7 thermal relay manufacturers and their company rankings.
+Here are the top-ranked thermal relay companies as of November, 2024: 1.Eisen Machinery Inc., 2.Legrand, 3.TE Connectivity.

 Table of Contents

-A thermal relay is a component that outputs a contact when a current exceeding a set value flows into an electrical circuit.
+A Thermal Relay is a component that outputs a contact when a current exceeding a set value flows into an electrical circuit.
 They are mainly used to prevent overloading of motors and wiring.
-By incorporating thermal relay into circuits, problems such as circuit burnout can be prevented.
+By incorporating thermal relays into circuits, problems such as circuit burnout can be prevented.

 Thermal relays are mostly used for motor protection.
-When a motor is subjected to a torque in excess of its rating, a current in excess of the rating will flow.
+When a motor is subjected to a torque over its rating, a current more than the rating will flow.
 This phenomenon is called overcurrent.

-When a motor is in an overcurrent state for an extended period of time, the internal windings heat up.
+When a motor is in an overcurrent state for an extended period, the internal windings heat up.
 This causes the internal varnish to melt or the windings to burn out.
 This is called motor burnout.
-When a current exceeding the rated value flows, the thermal relays shuts off the power supply by means of a contact output to protect the motor.
+When a current exceeding the rated value flows, the thermal relays shut off the power supply using a contact output to protect the motor.

 In most cases, bimetals are used as circuit conductors inside thermal relays.
 Bimetal is a material that combines two types of metals with different coefficients of thermal expansion.
 When heat is generated by an electric current, it is biased and deformed due to the difference in thermal expansion coefficients.